strimzi/governance/GOVERNANCE.md

 ### PR approval rules

 PRs against most repositories may be merged after receiving at least two positive maintainer votes.
-Voting for PRs can be done using a comment in the PR or by approving (or requesting changes) the PR.
+Voting for PRs can be done using a comment in the PR or by approving (or requesting changes to) the PR.
 If the PR author is a maintainer, this counts as a vote.

 PRs which affect only a single component can be approved by at least one positive maintainer vote and one positive vote from an owner of the given component.